zachary8138/Docker-Exposure-Scanner/README.md

 ## Authorization

 Only scan networks and hosts you are **explicitly authorized** to test.
 Exposed Docker APIs are a serious security risk; this tool is intended for defensive auditing and remediation.

+## License

+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.